Customer 360: A Detailed Guide

 Actionability

-While there’s value in having a centralized system of record, your customer-facing teams also need to have easy access to the right data on time.
+While there’s value in a centralized system of record, your customer-facing teams also need to have easy access to the right data on time.
 Otherwise, they won’t be able to make timely, informed decisions.

-To illustrate this point, let’s refer back to our example of a client not making full use of your product.
+To illustrate this point, let’s refer to our example of a client not making full use of your product.

 If your CSMs are forced to uncover a specific account’s lack of product usage in your CRM all on their own, they’ll likely be unable to discover the insight on time (if at all).
 And even if they did, they might not know what the best course of action to take is.
 For instance, would it be adding the contacts at the account to a specific nurture sequence via an application like Outreach?
 Or scheduling a call with the client to demo the underutilized features?
-Or all of the above?
+Or both of the above?

 Making your GTM teams search for information can take them away from the more strategic, impactful work they value.
 Aside from being a bad use of time, this can also hurt employee engagement, leading to additional adverse outcomes, such as lower productivity and higher turnover.

 It can also lead to suboptimal outcomes for clients.
 For instance, your CSMs may struggle to resolve issues on time, as they might not become aware of them for a while.
-In addition, your CSMs may not be able to find all of the clients’ success metrics from using your product(s), preventing CSMs from showing clients all of the value they’re getting from the partnership—and, in turn, allowing the clients to feel good about their investment.
+In addition, your CSMs may not be able to find all of the client’s success metrics from using your product(s), preventing them from showing clients all of the value they’re getting from the partnership—and, in turn, allowing the clients to feel good about their investment.

-Duplicate data
+Duplicate Data

 Instead, one team would request the data in a specific format while the other would ask for it in a way that appears slightly different.
-Both requests would likely go on to get fulfilled, leading the customer 360 to have duplicate information (presented in different ways) that keeps GTM teams siloed.
+Both requests would likely go on to get fulfilled, leading a customer 360 to have duplicate information (presented in different ways) that keeps GTM teams siloed.

-Common challenges in implementing a customer 360
+Common Challenges in Implementing a Customer 360

 Assuming you’re still set on implementing a customer 360, it’s worth noting that it can be difficult to build and maintain.
+Below are a few reasons why.

+Building a comprehensive and valuable customer 360 involves connecting a wide range of apps with your data warehouse.
 However, as only a few employees in IT and engineering have the expertise necessary to build these integrations, their timeline in doing so can get stretched.
-Moreover, given the diversity of apps they’re integrating, they’ll likely need to work with various business teams throughout the process of building them; this, in and of itself, can lead to bottlenecks and delays in implementation.
+Moreover, given the diversity of apps they’re integrating, they’ll likely need to work with various business teams throughout the process of building them.
+Hence, it can lead to bottlenecks and delays in implementation.

 A visual breakdown of the applications that different customer-facing teams use.